compas-dev/compas_triangle/README.md

 # COMPAS Triangle

 > [!WARNING]
-> This package is deprecated due to equivalent method in cgal package and will be removed in the future.
+> This package is deprecated and will be removed in the future.
 > Please use [compas_cgal](https://github.com/compas-dev/compas_cgal) instead

 COMPAS-firendly wrappers for the Triangle library.